Igigog/anomaly-modding-book/src/reference/crash-list/line-60.md

 - Clarification: Not supported [*.efd](../file-formats/ai/efd.md) file version

 - Error fixing:
-  - The *.efd file must be generated with a supported version of the Evaluation Function Contructor
+  - The *.efd file must be generated with a supported version of the Evaluation Function Constructor